 These above ideas are just a few…just to get you thinking about “other options” for after sex.
-Define your characters, your situation and your sexual scene and then match an “after sex” scene to fit it.
+Define your characters, your situation, and your sexual scene and then match an “after sex” scene to fit it.

-In essence sex scenes can become so much more than developing a character’s relationship or adding a little excitement to a novel.
+In essence, sex scenes can become so much more than developing a character’s relationship or adding a little excitement to a novel.

-You can cover social stigmas, cultural differences, crimes, prejudices, coming of age experiences, hidden fetishes etc. If you plan a sex scene right you can add whole new dimension to your novel and characters.
+You can cover social stigmas, cultural differences, crimes, prejudices, coming of age experiences, hidden fetishes etc. If you plan a sex scene right you can add a whole new dimension to your novel and characters.

-Quick Example: The rape of a young soldier when he returns from a war.
+Quick Example: The rape of a young soldier when he returns from war.
 He has faced horrors, wished to come home for so long.
 He sees his old town as a place of safety away from such evil and cruelty witnessed in battle.
 Yet it is in his hometown where he suffers, this assault changes him completely and how he views his “sanctuary”.

 A single sexual scene (ergo a violent one as mentioned above) can change the whole story, it can lend weight to a character’s personality change, to how they react, it can address issues he will face etc.